 And that’s great news for fans who loved him in Young Guns and Young Guns II.
-This time Phillips is riding high in the saddle as one of the stars of the A&E television series Longmire, the contemporary western crime thriller based on the Walt Longmire mystery novels by bestselling author Craig Johnson.
+This time Phillips is riding high in the saddle as one of the stars of the hit TV series Longmire, the contemporary western crime thriller based on the Walt Longmire mystery novels by bestselling author Craig Johnson.
 Set in Big Sky country, the series set ratings records for the network when it premiered for a 10-week run in June.

 The series stars Australian actor Robert Taylor as Sheriff Walt Longmire, a widower battling personal demons as he tracks down a murderer in the mountains of the fictional Absaroka County, Wyoming.
 Phillips plays the sheriff’s oldest and closest friend and confidant, Henry Standing Bear.
-The two go back decades: Henry and Walt served in Vietnam together and Henry is the godfather to Walt’s daughter, Cady.
+The two go back decades: Henry and Walt served in Vietnam together and Henry is the godfather to Walt’s daughter, Katie.
 The owner of the Red Pony Saloon, Standing Bear relies on both his local pipeline at the bar and something he calls his OITs — Old Indian Tricks — bringing a keen sense of intuition to Longmire’s dutiful police procedure.
 Together they set out to rebuild the sheriff’s shattered life, one day and one mystery at a time.

 “As a contemporary western, there’s nothing like it on television today,” Phillips says.
 “The look of the show is amazing — there’s a rich and warm scope to the filming; it looks almost like a well-shot movie.
 And there’s something old-fashioned about the books and series: The stories are about decency and characters who have a code of honor and a bit of nobility about them.”